Part 17: Design Trajectories with Astrogator

 2. Select Insert After... in the shortcut menu.

-3. Select Maneuver () in the Segment Selection dialog box.
+3. Select Maneuver () when the Segment Selection dialog box opens.

-4. Click OK to close the Segment Selection dialog box.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

 5. The Maneuver () Segment appears below the Return () Segment.

-6. Drag and drop the Maneuver () Segment below and nested in Start Transfer ().
+6. Click and drag the Maneuver () Segment below and nested inside Start Transfer ().

 7. Note that the default Maneuver type is Impulsive.